Configuration

 { "bounds": [0, 500, 30, 800, 1300, 50] }

 By default, file headers for point cloud formats that contain information like number of points and bounds are considered trustworthy.
-If file headers are known to be incorrect, this value can be set to false to require a deep scan of all the points in each file.
+If file headers are known to be incorrect, this value can be set to true to require a deep scan of all the points in each file.

 absolute